Bhavya1307/FeelDance/README.md

 6. **Run the project:**
    - Start your MAMP (or any other local server)
    - Navigate to http://localhost/feeldance in your web browser

+## Contributors

+- Anant Chauhan
+- Anish Patel
+- Bhavya Patel
+- Karishma Patel

+We welcome contributions from the community!
+If you would like to contribute to this project, please fork the repository and submit a pull request.